-CLI wrapper
+CLI wrapperยถ

-Click Extra’s wrap subcommand applies its help colorization to any installed Click CLI, without modifying the target’s source code.
-This is useful for previewing how a third-party CLI would look with Click Extra’s keyword highlighting and themed styling.
+Click Extraโ€™s wrap subcommand runs any installed Click CLI through Click Extra, without modifying the targetโ€™s source code.
+By default it applies help colorization, useful for previewing how a third-party CLI would look with Click Extraโ€™s keyword highlighting and themed styling.
+With --show-params or --man, it instead loads the target and describes it without running it.

 The wrap subcommand is the default when no known subcommand is given, so both forms work:

-$ click-extra wrap flask --help
+$ click-extra wrap -- flask --help

-$ click-extra flask --help
+$ click-extra -- flask --help

 $ wrap --help